outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - similarly, a problem is different from a solution
           - the problem 'find a value' is different from the solution of 'a value'
       - in order to find error types ('problematic' differences), you can generate difference structures & find optimal routes between the inputs/outputs as a source of solution automation workflows
-        - to find solution automation workflows, first generate & identify problems in a known system and find optimal routes between inputs/outputs
+        - to find solution automation workflows, first generate & identify problems in a known system and find optimal routes between inputs/outputs (formatted as starting/ending positions)
+          - then identify the interface components interacting with those routes

+    - apply differences to solutions that are known not to work (can be calculated as definitely not solutions, or have been tried and are known not to work) bc a solution that works would have to be different from these in order to solve the problem

     - apply pattern-identification methods of differences between solution automation workflows, isolate into difference types, & add to variables determining difference between workflows to generate them

       - example of applying differences to generate alternate solution automation workflows (different routes to connect problem & solution)

         - standard basic workflow:
           - trial & error
         - alternate workflow: